MOLPay/In-Page_Payment/README.md

 MOLPay in-page payment library
 ===============================

-MOLPay in-page payment is inovative way to ensure much better experience for customer to make an online payment.
+MOLPay in-page payment is an inovative way to ensure much better checkout experience for customer to make payment.
-This library is needed for merchant to implement in-page payment without to much hassel.
+This library is required for merchant to implement in-page payment without too much hassle.

-We will provide 2 version.
-The PHP version (To PHP powered shopping cart) and the javascript.
+We provide 2 integration approaches.
+PHP and JavaScript.

 Requirement
 -----------
-- PHP version 5.3 above
+- PHP version 5.3 above (for PHP approach only)
-- Self develop shopping cart
+- Self-developed or opensource shopping cart (for both PHP & JS approaches)

 Docs